 sc.pp.filter_genes(adata, min_cells=3)

-.
+We'll try to locate mitochondrial genes by looking for names starting with MT-.
 A high percentage of those might indicate dead cells that we should remove.
 Hemoglobin-heavy cells should also be removed, though as we'll see, this does not seem to be a problem in this particular sample.

 We'll note that the HBEGF gene does not seem to be hemoglobin-related, according to both uniprot and the human protein atlas.
 The "HB" here stands for "heparin-binding", so we'll make sure not to include it in the "hb" set of genes.